-- 1. Bachelor of Psychology (Honours) [BPsyc (Hons)]: This is the final year in the four-year Bachelor of Psychology (Honours) degree for students who are currently undertaking Course 866 or Course 867; and - 2.
+- 1. Bachelor of Psychology (Honours) [BPsyc (Hons)]: This is the final year in the four-year Bachelor of Psychology (Honours) degree for students who are currently undertaking Course 866, Course 867, Course 354 or Course 1701; and - 2.
 Bachelor of Psychological Science (Honours) [BPsycSc (Hons) Course 353]: This is a one-year Honours program for candidates who have completed an APAC-accredited three-year undergraduate psychology degree (or equivalent).
-Eligible candidates include UOW students who have completed a three-year Bachelor of Arts or Bachelor of Science with a major in psychology, as well as external applicants from other APAC-accredited institutions.
+Eligible candidates include UOW students who have completed a three-year undergraduate degree with a major in psychology, as well as external applicants from other APAC-accredited institutions.

-Further,
+Further.

 School Counsellors in Training (SCITs) do the Postgraduate Diploma in Psychology as part of their training.
-Some are 'on campus' but do their tutorials and hear lectures at Wollongong University's rooms in Sydney at the Sydney Business School offices and teaching rooms in central Sydney. (information from Irina Verenikina / Colleen Respondek of the School of Education (irina\verenikina@uow.edu.au / colleenr@uow.edu.au)
+Some are 'on campus' but do their tutorials and hear lectures at Wollongong University's rooms in Sydney at the Sydney Business School offices and teaching rooms in central Sydney. (information from Colleen Respondek of the School of Education (colleenr@uow.edu.au)